ng-merl/gSOAP/soapcpp2/README.txt

 See NOTES.txt for distribution notes and installation instructions.

+See the 'samples' directory for example gSOAP Web service applications.

+See the 'uddi2' directory to build UDDI v2 registries.

+See the 'WS' directory for WS-* protocol support.
+This part of the software is under development as new WS-* protocols are published.

+See the 'mod_gsoap' directory for Apache mod_gsoap and IIS modules.

+See the 'extras' directory with third-party contributions.

 GETTING STARTED

 The gSOAP WSDL parser converts WSDL into a gSOAP header file for processing